plforacle/database/oracle-linux-rhel-migration-oci/assess-protect-source/assess-protect-source.md

 - A healthy Apache workload that returns `MIGRATION_WORKLOAD_OK`.
 - The RHEL baseline evidence bundle created in Lab 2.
 - Permission to create and inspect boot-volume backups in OCI.
+- Outbound HTTPS access from the source VM to `raw.githubusercontent.com` and `yum.oracle.com`.

+> **Note:** This workshop uses the public Oracle Linux yum service.
+In a private or restricted network, use the migration script's `--yum-mirror` option with an approved internal HTTPS mirror, or its `--proxy` option with an HTTP proxy.
+Do not use both options together.
+Confirm that the selected path works during the dry run before creating the recovery point.

 Estimated Lab Time: 30 minutes